AzAdminEVM/Power-BI-PL-300-Study-Guide/README.md

 We then recommend working with the provided material to solidify what's been learned.

-**NOTICE: There is too much material for everything to sink in just following the Microsoft Learn path.** You **will** have to practice.
+**NOTICE: Just following the Microsoft Learn path is not enough.
+There is too much material to memorize in one go-through.
+You *will* have to practice, and you will be returning to sections.**

 # Additional Notes
 Unfortunately, Microsoft's Learn path and its outline are not a 1:1, which means that content for certain sub-sections may not be found within the page linked to by the header.
 We have done our best to fill these gaps, though several surely remain.
 Please feel free to contribute to fill these in.